|

 Working with Change & Transition

-This active participation presentation includes topics addressing "Strategies
+presentation includes topics addressing "Strategies for Coping

-the lessons that come through change and transition.
+come through change and transition.

 2 hours (return to topic menu)